ThomasDaheim/GPXEditor/README.md

 ## Notes

-* Note on JavaFX21: Missing leaflet tiles and flickering during zoom.
-Needed to revert back to JavaFX19.
+* Note on JavaFX20+: I have made GPXEditor run successfully with all JavaFX Version up to 24.
 * Note on JavaFX19: The bug from JavaFX17 seems to be fixed.
 Also, significant performance improvements have been added.
 * Note on JavaFX17: In JavaFX17 a bug was introduced (see https://stackoverflow.com/a/70300669) that leads to "hanging" of leaflet map after some mouse movements; works as Java 17 with JavaFX 15
 * Note on JavaFX14: Due to bug fixes in JavaFX 14 the speed of the application has increased without any doing from my end :-)